Trading Method for a Falling Market: Short Selling Stocks

 When it comes to trading, generally there are two ways to go: either open a long or a short position.
 With the former, traders expect prices to rise and hope to benefit from the movement.
 With short selling, it is the opposite.
 When traders go short, it means they have some reason to believe that the asset’s price might be declining.

 Generally, when someone opens a long position, they buy assets.
 However, short selling in trading involves going short on assets they actually do not own.
 So they borrow them from a broker.
 They expect the price to drop, so they may be able to return these assets and keep the difference.
-Short selling is available on various assets, including Cryptocurrencies, Stocks, Forex and Commodities.
+Short selling is available on various assets, stocks being one of the most popular options.
 To understand the concept of short selling on stocks, have a look at the example below.

 Example of short selling on stocks